Mark-MDO47/expts_grove_vision_ai_v2/_README_Analog_Communication.md

 ### HalloWing M4 Express Pins to Use
 [Top](#readme-\--analog-communication "Top")<br>
 Near the on/off switch there are touch pads labeled A2 through A5.
-I will use A3 and A4.
+I will use A3 and A4, but connect through the header.
 - https://learn.adafruit.com/adafruit-hallowing-m4/pinouts

 A2 is used for a touch control, the so-called "boop" button that causes the eyes to cross.